getsentry/rfcs/text/0039-sdk-performance-issue-creation.md

 ### Pros

 1. No need for per-SDK rollout.
-2. Less SDK overhead as they don't have to detect the issues.
-3. Changing the algorithm, or thresholds doesn't require SDK rollout, which means we can address customer issues far faster.
+2. Changing the algorithm or thresholds doesn't require SDK rollout.
-4. Consistent location for detector logic
+4. Consistent location for detector logic.

-### Cons
+### Cons <a name="option-3-cons"></a>

 1. Users have to enable performance monitoring.
 2. A transaction is required to be running while a performance issue is happening.
-3. Transactions are high volume which means we may send too many stack traces, so we can't have stacktraces only the span that caused the issue.
-Which makes it harder to identify the root cause.
+3. We can't attach a stacktrace to the span that caused the issue, so identifying the root cause is more challenging.